zackpyle/etch-docs/docs/docs/dynamic-data/dynamic-data-modifiers/basic-modfiers.md

 ---
-title: Dynamic Data Modifiers
+title: Basic Modifiers
 sidebar_position: 60
 ---

-# Dynamic Data Modifiers
+# Basic Dynamic Data Modifiers

 Dynamic data can be customized by applying modifiers directly to the data path.
 For example: `item.modifier()`